✨ Professional Resume Review | Get Yours Today | Certified Experts

 Advanced robotics is an emerging technology that features a combination of powerful hardware and software (and sensitization), making robots capable of thinking intelligently as opposed to traditional machines.

-Its sophisticated programming uses smart (or enhanced) sensor technology (like light, ultrasonic, and touch) to help robots perceive better.
+Its sophisticated programming uses innovative (or enhanced) sensor technology (like light, ultrasonic, and touch) to help robots perceive better.
 Advanced robotics enables robots to leverage deep learning and neural networks to process or analyze large amounts of data and make real-time decisions.

 Virtual Reality

 Virtual reality (VR) is a new technological innovation that has become increasingly popular.
 It is a three-dimensional environment generated by a computer with objects and scenes that seem very real to the user.
 VR immerses you in an artificial 3D simulated world that looks (and feels) real.
-It takes away the limitations of the real world to allow you to explore and interact with the virtual surroundings.
+It removes the limitations of the real world to allow you to explore and interact with the virtual surroundings.

 The VR system can create a digital environment where businesses can host meetings and events.
 It could transform customer services, stakeholder confidence, employee experiences/ interactions, and upskill workforce collaboration.